TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystContinuous.md

 :::

+For a graphic interpretation of these solutions, we refer to {numref}`Subsection %s <Subsec:DynSystContinuous:Trajectories>`.

+(Subsec:DynSystContinuous:Trajectories)=
 ## Trajectories

 In this section, we will see the geometric interpretation of the several cases we have dealt with.
 Note that the solution of a dynamical system $\vect{x}'=A\vect{x}$ contains as many constants as there are rows in $A$.
 Therefore, if $A$ is an $n\times n$-matrix and $\vect{x}_{0}$ is a vector in $\R^{n}$, there will be one solution of $\vect{x}'=A\vect{x}$ that satisfies $\vect{x}(0)=\vect{x}_{0}$.